 Okajima SM, Cubria MB, Mortensen SJ, Villa-Camacho JC, Hanna P, Lechtig A, Perez-Viloria M, Williamson P, Grinstaff MW, Rodriguez EK, Nazarian A. Rat Model of Adhesive Capsulitis of the Shoulder.
 J Vis Exp.
 2018 Sep 28;(139):58335.

+Replay

 Cho CH, Lho YM, Hwang I, Kim DH.
 Role of matrix metalloproteinases 2 and 9 in the development of frozen shoulder: human data and experimental analysis in a rat contracture model.

 J Shoulder Elbow Surg.
 2019 Jul;28(7):1265-1272.

-ありがとうございます。

-引用しました。
+Thank you for your comments and suggestions.

+This paper has been added to the references.

+10. Cho CH, Lho YM, Hwang I, Kim DH.
+Role of matrix metalloproteinases 2 and 9 in the development of frozen shoulder: human data and experimental analysis in a rat contracture model.

+J Shoulder Elbow Surg.
+2019 Jul;28(7):1265-1272

+11. Okajima SM, Cubria MB, Mortensen SJ, Villa-Camacho JC, Hanna P, Lechtig A, Perez-Viloria M, Williamson P, Grinstaff MW, Rodriguez EK, Nazarian A. Rat Model of Adhesive Capsulitis of the Shoulder.
+J Vis Exp.
+2018 Sep 28;(139):58335.

+We also changed to Discussion section as follows:

+Discussion

+Several researchers have already reported ports the of animal model of frozen shoulder using immobilization(9-11)

+Cho et al. have successfully experimented with frozen shoulders using kim's method.(10)

-7. Please, add subclavian angiography which can show overall vascular anatomy of whole shoulder in both control and experiment group.
+In a previous rat model of frozen shoulder, the range of motion was also used to assess the therapeutic effects (11.15).7.
+Please, add subclavian angiography which can show overall vascular anatomy of whole shoulder in both control and experiment group.

-angioを追加しました。
+Replay

+Thank you for your comments and suggestions.

+We added to the angiography which can show overall vascular anatomy of whole shoulder in both control and experiment group in figure2

 8. In figure 4, scale bar must be same.
 In current figure, distance and speed is 30000 and 24 in control group, 40000 and 40 in TAE group.